-Under certain circumstances, the court may order the parties to attend counseling, continue the case for a period of time to give the parties a chance to reconcile, or take other action that is in the parties’ best interests.
-If the court finds that the marriage is irretrievably broken, it will order that the marriage be dissolved.
+Under certain circumstances, the Court may order the parties to attend counseling, continue the case for a period of time to give the parties a chance to reconcile or take other action that is in the parties’ best interests.
+If the Court finds that the marriage is irretrievably broken, it will order that the marriage be dissolved.

 At Nicole L. Goetz, P.L., we strive to help our clients understand that this conflict is but one piece of an otherwise fulfilling life.
 Beginning a new life without one’s partner is a very emotional and serious event that can impact not only each spouse, but their friends, family, and children.
 Our experience, knowledge, and individual attention to the unique circumstances of each case can help a client navigate the legal aspects of this major life transition with confidence and support.

-Through settlement negotiations, mediation, collaborative law process, litigation, and or the appellate process, our attorneys will zealously advocate on your behalf and strive to achieve strategic and tailored results for you.
 To receive more information on the legal aspects of divorce and for confidential legal advice regarding your personal circumstances, please contact us at our office in Naples, Florida to schedule a consultation.